craigerskine/pxl.media/content/games/the-king-of-fighters-xiv.md

 ---
-title: The King of Fighters XIV
+title: 'The King of Fighters XIV'
 platform: playstation-4
 genre:
   - fighting